 As I will be financing my MBA studies, I was wondering if there are any other merit-based scholarships for which I can be considered and/or for which I can submit additional applications?
 I was fortunate enough to receive a scholarship from [other b-school] for $60,000 with a Forte designation.
 I had begun to budget based on that amount, and was curious if there was any possibility of [business school] matching that offer.
 I would be happy to send along the documentation from [other b-school] if it would be useful.

 Thank you so much again; I’m so excited about the prospect of coming to [business school]!

-Finally, if your top choice school can’t provide additional funds, at this point, school culture should play a huge part in your decision.
+Finally, as you navigate how to negotiate MBA scholarship options in your top schools, it’s important to make your evaluations with an open mind.
 Whether you go with the scholarship opportunity or not, you want to be confident your chosen school is the right fit from an academic, career and cultural standpoint.
 The notion of fit really can’t be overstated – keep the long view in mind and remember the ROI of business school implies that you stand to increase your earning power substantially.
 As Judith says, “Your access to opportunity will never diminish, and stands to multiply exponentially, because of the degree.”

-For more tips on negotiating financing from a business school, view this related article by Fortuna’s Matt Symonds in Forbes: Asking A Business School For More Money?
+or more tips on how to negotiate an MBA scholarship from a business school, view this related article by Fortuna’s Matt Symonds in Forbes: Asking A Business School For More Money?
 Six Tips For Closing The Deal.